rewinfrey/lip/posts/shallow-vs-deep-embedding.md

 For a majority of use cases a deep embedding will provide the maximum flexibility at the expense of slightly more code as the number of interpreters increases.

+### Thanks

+This post and learning would not have been possible without [Patrick Thomson](https://github.com/patrickt).
+Patrick first introduced me to the idea of deep embeddings and graciously offered his time and help in implementing the deep embedding version of `NanoParsec`.
+Many many thanks Patrick for your help in both understanding how to implement deep embeddings and why they are so beneficial!

 ### References

 Gibbons, Jeremy.
 "Folding Domain-Specific Languages: Deep and Shallow Embeddings".
 Referenced from https://www.cs.ox.ac.uk/people/jeremy.gibbons/publications/embedding-short.pdf.